 The EU has a problem: its ambition is not matched by the commitment of its Member States.
 The Union needs to reinvent itself and be more ambitious, say its members, but when it comes down to it, few are truly willing to contribute and deliver what is needed.

 The Von der Leyen Commission arrived with three star plans: the European Green Pact to make Europe the first carbon neutral continent; digitalization; and, under Josep Borrell, greater international involvement on the part of the Union.
-But as soon as the budget negotiations began and it became clear that this would lead to an increase in the expense, each country pulled towards what was most convenient for them and this subject of proposals were the first to fall into cuts due to the impossibility of reaching an understanding.
+However, as soon as the budget negotiations began and it became clear that this would lead to an increase in expense, each country pulled in its own direction and these proposals were the first to fall victim to cuts due subject the impossibility of reaching an understanding.

-A agreement has to be reached before December 31, 2020, if there is to be no money for anything: neither for PAC, nor for "rebates" nor even for Erasmus.
+An agreement must be reached before December 31, 2020, if we do not want to have no money for anything: neither for PAC, nor for "rebates" nor even for Erasmus.

-Member States must understand that for the EU to be more ambitious they themselves have to be more ambitious and willing to be more involved, with the increase in budget that this entails.
+Member States must understand that for the EU to be more ambitious they themselves have to be more ambitious and willing to be more involved, with the increased budget that this entails.